Care provider training and access to industry-supported resources

 Providing care for aging adults and people with physical disabilities isn’t just a job—it’s a deep commitment to work hard to help people when they need it most.
 And Long-Term CareWorks is here to work hard for you.
 We’ll provide you with training, apprenticeship, and mentorship to help you thrive in your career.

 Interested in becoming a certified nursing assistant (CNA)?
 Long-Term CareWorks is now accepting applicants for its CNA Apprenticeship.
-This year-long program provides you with state-required training, on-the-job mentorship, and career support to allow you to master the skills you need in your first year as a CNA.
+This registered apprenticeship provides you with state-required training, on-the-job learning, and career support to allow you to master the skills you need in your first year as a CNA.

 Let’s get you started.
 Skilled nursing facilities across Oregon are ready to hire dedicated, hard-working people like you, and Long-Term CareWorks is here to help connect you to opportunities.
 Positions open around the state include:

 The main responsibility of a Certified Nursing Assistant (CNA) is to assist long-term care residents with daily activities, like bathing, eating, and transporting themselves.

 To become a CNA, you must complete 84 hours of instructional training and 75 hours of clinical training.